 To enable communication via RPC, set this configuration option in the

 [rpc] # Enable or disable RPC # type:bool enable = true

-This configuration option, which is needed to create the account for the Representative, is set in the
+This configuration option, which is needed for certain sensitive RPC calls such as those for creating wallets and accounts, is set in the

 config-rpc.toml file.
-Please make sure you are aware of the sensitive RPC calls enabling this option opens up as detailed on the configuration page.
+Please make sure you are aware of the sensitive RPC calls opened up by enabling this option (detailed in the configuration guide).